isomerpages/moe-jingshanpri/_subject-learning/Music.md

 </p>
 <p>To further support our students in pursuing their interests, we also hold<strong> termly Busking sessions</strong> at
 the canteen, as well as talent competition<strong> JS Got Talent</strong>.
-At the primary six level, our students will also be involved in <strong>JS Celebrates</strong>, where they select different Performing Arts’ activities to perform during their graduation.&nbsp;</p>
+At the Primary Six level, our students will also be involved in <strong>JS Celebrates</strong>, where they select different Performing Arts’ activities to perform during their graduation.&nbsp;</p>
 <p>Interested students are also encouraged to take part in<strong> Afternoon Connection activities</strong> that